sickozell/SickoCV/README.md

 Right inputs and outputs are normalled, so if they are unconnected the signal is taken from the left ones.

 #### Right-click Menu
-- **Cycle**.
-With this option unticked when the sequence has reached the end, it won't restart from begin.
+- **Cycle**: with this option unticked when the sequence has reached the end, it won't restart from begin
-- **RST input = reverse advance**.
-With this option ticked a trigger on the RST input will advance one step backward (if Random direction is set, a trigger will always return a random step).
+- **RST input = reverse advance**: with this option ticked a trigger on the RST input will advance one step backward (if Random direction is set, a trigger will always return a random step)

 [back to top](#table-of-contents)